17cupsofcoffee/ogmo3/README.md

 [![Documentation](https://docs.rs/ogmo3/badge.svg)](https://docs.rs/ogmo3)
 [![License](https://img.shields.io/crates/l/ogmo3.svg)](LICENSE)

-`ogmo3` is a Rust crate for parsing projects and levels created with [Ogmo Editor 3](https://ogmo-editor-3.github.io/).
+`ogmo3` is a Rust crate for reading and writing [Ogmo Editor 3](https://ogmo-editor-3.github.io/) projects and levels.

-It is modelled loosely off the API for Haxe's [`ogmo-3-lib`](https://github.com/Ogmo-Editor-3/ogmo-3-lib) (for now, at least), and aims to provide type-safe access to the entirety of Ogmo's JSON schema.
+It is modelled loosely off the API for Haxe's [`ogmo-3-lib`](https://github.com/Ogmo-Editor-3/ogmo-3-lib) (for now, at least), and aims to provide reasonably type-safe access to the entirety of Ogmo Editor 3.3.0's JSON schema.

-This crate does _not_ provide a runtime or renderer, but should make it easier to create one tailored to your project.

 ## Installation